unraid/api/README.md

 ## CLI

-If you're on a unraid v6.9.0 or later machine this should be avaliable by running `unraid-api` in any directory.
+If you're on a unraid v6.9.0 or later machine this should be available by running `unraid-api` in any directory.

 ```bash
 root@Devon:~# unraid-api